the main vine, not the loose one. Kei hopu tōu ringa kei te aka tāepa, engari

 commonly used in science.
 P = Problem, P = Plan, D = Data, A =

-heavier bags than Year 9 girls?"
-I might wonder this because I
+bags than Year 9 girls?"
+I might wonder this because I have a

-have a heavy bag usually as a Year 9 student and I see that most
+heavy bag usually as a Year 9 student and I see that most boys are

-boys are the same.
-There might be a case here for getting some
+the same.
+There might be a case here for getting some storage at

-website survey and get random sample Data of 30 boys
+survey and get random sample Data of 30 boys and 30 girls

-and 30 girls and the bag weights they reported.
-Then I will make a
+and the bag weights they reported.
+Then I will make a dot plot of

-dot plot of these two groups and a box and whisker graph using the
+these two groups and a box and whisker graph using the data

-Year 6/7/8 - The boys box is more to the right or higher than the
+Year 6/7/8 - The boys box is more to the right (or higher) than

-girls so I think that typically boys carry heavier bags.
+the girls so this suggests that typically boys do carry heavier

 Year 9/10 - Boys bags are typically heavier since half of the boys